-This is a hot and tangy fish curry from Goa, a region well-known for its fish and seafood dishes.
-Known as xiti codi, or caril de piexe, it has travelled the world and is usually what people think of when they think of fish curry.
-Which is a shame, as it is a unique dish, very different from the other fish curries in this book, or published elsewhere.
+This dish is from the coastal region of Goa, well-known for its fish and seafood dishes.
+Goan fish curry is hot and tangy. and is known locally as xiti codi, or caril de piexe.
+The recipe has travelled the world and is usually what people think of when they think of fish curry.

 This is our family recipe and it is surprisingly easy to prepare.
 All you do is prepare the masala, then quickly poach the fish in it.
-Because of this it suits entertaining, as there is little attention needed once you have made the masala, which is far from fussy to prepare.
+This suits entertaining, as there is little attention needed once you have made the masala, which is far from fussy to prepare.

 Some people believe this is better the next day, after which the flavours will have developed further.
 We don’t agree, because it allows the spices to overpower the fish.
 Further, because you will need to refrigerate, then reheat the dish, it is difficult to keep the fish in the just-cooked state.
 You will end up with fish that has broken up and flaked.
 This is best served straight from the pan.